C interview questions and answers

 Explanation:

-2. cdecl: In this style function name can be both in the upper case or lower case.
-First parameter of function call is passed to the last parameter of function definition.
-It is default parameter passing convention.
+2. 2.
+Cdecl: In this style, the function name can be in both uppercase or lowercase.
+The first parameter of the function call is passed to the last parameter of the function definition.
+It is the default parameter passing convention.

 1. What will be output of following program?